hui2007/iOS-example/README.md

 # Dice

-A simple iOS app for demonstrating Github Actions.
+A simple iOS app for demonstrating Github Actions' self-hosted runner with Xcode.